srinikhil-07/PrivilegesCLI/README.md

 ## Usage
 Build both XPC helper and privileges CLI tool.
-Step 1: Copy the com.privilge.helper XCP to /Library/PrivilegeHelper directory,
+1. Copy the com.privilge.helper XCP to /Library/PrivilegeHelper directory,
-Step 2: Load the XPC daemon plist,
+2. Load the XPC daemon plist,
-Step 3: Edit your user name in privileges CLI and its required privilege before runnig it.
+3. Edit your user name in privileges CLI and its required privilege before runnig it.
 The user privilege should change accordingly.